First, determine what role the new user will have on your team.

 Appointed to manage a single block or limited copy on a page.
 Must be supervised/reviewed by a Site or Page Manager who takes full responsibility for the content posted by this individual.
 The Text Contributor CANNOT publish.

-Garrison Web Managers, Site Managers and Page Managers need to be either Public Affairs or Operations Security Level II qualified.
+Garrison Web Managers, Site Managers and Page Managers may be qualified in one of three ways:

-Text Contributors need only supply a copy of their annual Cybersecurity Challenge certificates, and the name of their supervising Page or Site manager (there is a space on the DD 2875 for the responsible manager' name).
-NOTE: Trusted staff can be made Text Contributors with extremely specialized publishing rights.
-The site or page manager specified in this person's Form 2875 takes full responsibility for anything this individual releases.
+Text Contributors supply a copy of their annual Cybersecurity Challenge certificates, and the name of their responsible Page or Site manager (there is a space on the DD 2875 for the responsible manager' name).

 IEW training is delivered primarily as online, self-paced instruction using .pdf tutorials and video.
 Users are responsible to be familiar with the contents of the SOP/Tutorials posted on Webmaster One.
-Live 101 and 201 workships are offered several times a year.
-New Garrison Managers and Site Managers are encouraged to schedule one-on-one training as necessary.
+Live 101 and 201 workshops are offered several times a year.
+New Garrison Web Managers and Site Managers are encouraged to schedule one-on-one training with the IMCOM PAO as necessary.

-Local PAOs may schedule training for Page Managers, Page Contributors and Text Editors using HQ or garrison materials.
+Garrisons may schedule training for Page Managers, Page Contributors and Text Contributors using HQ or garrison materials.

 Applying for an account:

-Put training certificates and the 2875 in a single email and send them to your Garrison web team.
-Garrison Managers will forward materials directly to IEW at IMCOM headquarters.
-Without an endorsement (forward) from the garrison web manager, PAO or command group, the user will be blocked.
-Garrison Web Managers: to help move things forward, please include the Expedited Registration Matrix when you send one or more applications.
+Put training certificates and the 2875 in a single email and send them to your Garrison Web Manager.
+Garrison Web Managers will forward materials directly to IEW at IMCOM headquarters.
+Without an endorsement (forward) from the garrison web manager, the user will not receive an account.

 Departing the team

-When you no longer need access, please email your garrison web manager and IMCOM HQ.
-The garrison web team will disable the account for you.
+When you no longer need access, please email your Garrison Web Manager and IMCOM HQ.